Choreographing on Broadway: Schadwinkel choreographs number for Arts for Autism fundraiser

 “There’s less than 200 students and individuals across the Midwest and it’s invite only,” she said.
 “Only six groups got to perform on the Gershman stage, which we were one of them.”

-Schadwinkel was the main choreographer and got to co-direct the “Morning Glow” scene and the group was selected as the main opener among the student acts.
+Schadwinkel was the main choreographer and got to co-direct the “Morning Glow” scene.
+The group was selected as the main opener among the student acts.

 Stephen Schwartz, who is the original composer of “Wicked” and “Pippin” saw the performance.